-Product Class 3A-BI: Built-in All- Refrigerator Product Class 5-BI: Built-In Bottom-Mount Refrigerator-Freezer Product Class 7-BI: Built-In Side-by-Side Refrigerator-Freezer with TTD Product Class 9-BI: Built-In Upright Freezer Efficiency Level (% less than baseline energy use) PBP years Efficiency Level (% less than baseline energy use) PBP years Efficiency Level (% less than baseline energy use) PBP years Efficiency Level (% less than baseline energy use) PBP years 1 (10) 1.5 1 (10) 1 (10) 1 (10) 2.7 2 (15) 2.6
+Product class all-refri 3A-BI: Built-in gerator Product class bottom-mount re 5-BI: Built-in frigerator-freezer Product class 7- by-side refrigera -BI: Built-in side- ator-freezer with Product class upright 9-BI: Built-in freezer Efficiency level (% less than baseline energy use) PBP Years Efficiency level (% less than baseline energy use) PBP Years Efficiency level (% less than baseline energy use) PBP Years Efficiency level (% less than baseline energy use) PBP Years 1 (10) 2 (15) 1.5 2.6 1 (10) 1 (10) 1 (10) 2.7

-\ Through-the-door ice service
+Through-the-door ice service.

-While DOE examined the rebuttable-presumption criterion, it considered whether the standard levels considered for today's rule are economically justified through a more detailed analysis of the economic impacts of these levels pursuant to 42 U.S.C.
+While DOE examined the rebuttablepresumption criterion, it considered whether the standard levels considered for today's rule are economically justified through a more detailed analysis of the economic impacts of these levels pursuant to 42 U.S.C.
 6295(o)(2)(B)(i).
 The results of this analysis serve as the basis for DOE to definitively evaluate the economic justification for a potential standard level (thereby supporting or rebutting the results of any preliminary determination of economic justification).